kiewic/PowerBI-WaffleChart/Tutorial/SubmittingToGallery.md

 You can use [package validator tool](https://powerbi-validator-v-glpol.herokuapp.com) (TODO: fix to production link) for an artifact review of the your package.

 ### Visual Acceptance Criteria
-- Submission contains valid and public link to GitHub repo with sources of your visual.
+- Submission contains valid and public link to GitHub repo with sources of your visual and sample data in it.
 - Submission contains images:
  - Screenshot for the visual details window - must be 424px (width) by 410px (height) (acceptable formats: png, jpg/jpeg or svg).
  - Thumbnail for the gallery main page – must be 220px (width) by 176px (height) (acceptable formats: png, jpg/jpeg or svg).